emojicode/emojicode.github.io/src/reference/controlflow.md

 🙅↪️ extends an ↪️ statement to execute different statements in case the original ↪️ condition evaluates to 👎.
 However, unlike ↪️, it will execute that alternative expressions only if the ↪️ expression is 👍.
-For example, the following code would display “a is greater than”, “a equal to b” or “a is smaller than b”:
+For example, the following code would display “a is greater than b”, “a is equal to b”, or “a is smaller than b”:

 ```
 ↪️ a ▶️ b 🍇
-  😀 🔤a is greater than🔤❗️
+  😀 🔤a is greater than b🔤❗️
 🍉
 🙅↪️ a 🙌 b 🍇
   😀 🔤a equal to b🔤❗️